Over the past couple of years, I've tweaked a few images here and there to reflect a TI-99/4A theme.

 Stuart was not content to just make a browser compatible with P-Box RS-232 cards, like every other communications program in existence for the TI.
 No, Stuart decided to think of the Nano-PEB users as well.
-As of this
+As of

 I had searched high, and low, I tried to get one built, and I tried to obtain one in it’s many different forms.
 Along the way I even irritated one individual with my unrelenting search.
 To that guy, I apologize, it was not intentional, but if you’re reading this, look on the bright side, you’ll never have to read another message concerning that quest again.

 On November 27th, 2014 I received a PM from the late and Great "Gazoo" (R.I.P.), who had made me an offer I could not refuse.
-So G

 This is one of the most cost effective modifications that you could ever hope to perform on your TI.
 Where else can you double or even quadruple your storage capabilities for so little money?
 If you've already purchased the Lotharek HxC, or a 3.5" drive, you'll easily and instantly double your storage capability.